petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - This should only be enabled if your G-code sender is specifically designed to work with an auto-reporting stream.
 Using it with a standard polling sender will result in a flood of duplicate messages.
+- May also be useful for pendants (pendant firmware needs ability to be configured not to send realtime polls)
+- `0x8C` Realtime command can be used to toggle auto real time report mode on/off, available when the auto real time report is enabled.
+The current state can be queried. ioSender turns it off when connected and restores it on disconnect.

 ---